List of Hindu deities: Vishnu

 Vishnu is the god of preservation, and the second of the Trimurti.
 He is generally regarded to be the entity who is most often involved in mortal affairs.
 His consort, as well as his shakti (divine energy), is Lakshmi, the goddess of prosperity.
-His abode is at Vaikuntha, where he reclines on the divine serpent, Adishesha.
+His abode is at Vaikuntha, where he reclines on the divine serpent, Shesha.
 He is regarded to have undertaken ten major incarnations upon the earth for the restoration of dharma and cosmic order, for the sake of the devas and human beings.
 The most prominent of these incarnations are Rama and Krishna.
 His adherents are called the Vaishnavas, who regard him to be the supreme deity.
 Some of the epithets and forms of the preserver deity are: